Who We Are

 Bruce King

-Dr. M. Bruce King, Director of the AIW Institute, is a Faculty Associate with the Department of Educational Leadership and Policy Analysis (ELPA) at the University of Wisconsin-Madison.
-His work in ELPA concentrates on teaching courses on instructional leadership and teacher capacity, coordinating the Wisconsin Idea PhD cohort program in K–12 leadership, and building effective partnerships between the department and schools and districts.
+Dr. M. Bruce King, Director of the AIW Institute, is emeritus faculty with the Department of Educational Leadership and Policy Analysis (ELPA) at the University of Wisconsin-Madison.
+His work in ELPA concentrated on teaching courses on instructional leadership and teacher capacity, coordinating the Wisconsin Idea PhD cohort program in K–12 leadership, and building effective partnerships between the department and schools and districts.

 Bruce has been a research fellow at the University of Newcastle, New South Wales, and has consulted on two research projects in Australian schools that extended the body of research on AIW.
-He serves as associate editor for the international journal Teaching and Teacher Education, and has published in national and international research and practitioner journals.
-Currently, he provides professional development as an AIW coach in Wisconsin, Illinois, and with Dr. Laura Lang, in Israel, with previous work in Iowa, Georgia, Connecticut, and New York City.
+He served as associate editor for the international journal Teaching and Teacher Education, and has published in national and international research and practitioner journals.
+Currently, he provides professional development as an AIW coach in Wisconsin with previous work in Iowa, Georgia, Illinois, Connecticut, New York City, and with Dr. Laura Lang, in Israel/Palestine.

-Along with UW-Madison colleague, emeritus professor of Curriculum & Instruction Fred Newmann, and Dana Carmichael, Bruce recently published Authentic Intellectual Work: Improving Teaching for Rigorous Learning (Corwin, 2016).
-He is also the editor of How Schools and Districts Meet Rigorous Standards Through Authentic Intellectual Work: Lessons from the Field (Corwin, in press, May, 2016).
+Along with UW-Madison colleague, professor of Curriculum & Instruction Fred Newmann, and Dana Carmichael, Bruce published Authentic Intellectual Work: Improving Teaching for Rigorous Learning (Corwin, 2016).
+He is also the editor of How Schools and Districts Meet Rigorous Standards Through Authentic Intellectual Work: Lessons from the Field (Corwin, 2016).

 Laura Lang